 The available and natural light always shapes my portraits, so when it comes to that quiet moment when then couple and I get to take 15mins or so out of the reception and go for a wonder around the venue or a little further afield, I am always keeping a close eye on where the light is.

 I am a great believer in just allowing couples to be themselves on their wedding day.
 I want my images to reflect them, their personalities and the landscape around us.
+I am not posing you, but rather capturing you both naturally interacting.
 My lovely long lens lends its self brilliantly to this.

 I love to suggest to couples that they go and take a few minutes and just tell each other what they have loved so far of the day.
 Its up to me to then to capture them using the light and the surrounds to create stunning portrait images.